 As IoT devices continue to proliferate across industries, more and more diverse data is flowing from devices to decision support systems without human intervention or oversight.
-Many are the business benefits that adopting IoT solutions in your industry can bring, but as always, great power comes with great responsibility.
+There are many business benefits when adopting IoT solutions in your industry, but as always, great power comes with great responsibility.

-One of the main responsibilities worth to mention is proper handling of sensitive data.
-This is not only for your peace of mind but also due to increasingly strict regulation.
+One of the main responsibilities worth mentioning is the proper handling of sensitive data.
+This is not only for your peace of mind but also due to increasingly stricter regulations.
 If you live or operate in the EU, I am sure you have heard about the upcoming GDPR, and the ePrivacy Regulation.
 These laws have to be thoroughly reviewed and planned when you plan your IoT deployments, be it commercial IoT or Industrial IoT (IIoT).

-The purpose of this post is not to deal with the complexities and discussions on the impact of GDPR and other regulations on IoT.
-It is a matter of hot debate with quite divided opinions, and honestly, looks like the main impact should be in the consumer rather than the industrial space.
+The purpose of this post is not to deal with the complexities and arguments on the impact of GDPR and other regulations on IoT.
+It is a matter of hot debate with quite divided opinions, and honestly, it looks like the main impact should be on the consumer rather than on the industrial space.
 The goal is to focus on how to properly plan, design and secure your sensitive data.
-After all, if you are doing an IIoT deployment is because somehow you care about that data… and if you care, your competitors might care as well.
+After all, if you are doing an IIoT deployment it is because somehow you care about that data… and if you care, your competitors might care as well.

-In order to illustrate our ideas, let’s use an example scenario for an Industrial IoT deployment:
+In order to illustrate our ideas, let us use an example scenario for an Industrial IoT deployment:

-- Let’s assume that we are a manufacturing equipment supplier with an established customer base.
+- Let us assume that we are a manufacturing equipment supplier with an established customer base.

 - Our Engineering staff has a clear idea of which data-points are needed to be monitored in each piece of equipment and our R&D team has developed proof of concept algorithms to identify recommendations for each case.

 - Our Sales team is excited as this service would provide us with a competitive edge against our competitors and be the key to increase customer loyalty, let alone the recurring cash flow opportunity that comes with it.